Schools and associations

 A rich and engaging experience

-Teams from general secondary, technical secondary (or "finality throughput" and "double finality throughput and labour market") and higher education will have a unique and varied challenge.
+Teams from general secondary, technical secondary and higher education are presented with a unique and varied challenge.
 Because to race their car, they must first design and build it.

 And all this in turn requires cooperation around the technical aspects, team planning for the games, and fundraising to run the team.